jessicaldale/manager-readme/README.md

 Please invest in yourself and focus on self-improvement.
 This looks different for everyone and can be going deeper, going broader, or engaging in feedback to really listen.
 If you’re a manager, please build a peer network for yourself and keep learning and educating yourself about leadership.

 # What you can expect from me as a manager
-I'm a big fan of 1-on-1s.
-I believe that these meetings are for you to set the agenda.
+I think it's best when these meetings are for you to set the agenda.
 Come ready with some topics or anything that's on your mind.
-What’s going well?
-What’s bugging you?
 These don’t need to be about work updates unless you really want to talk about work.
 If there are things that I want to ask you, I’ll do it, but this is your time.
 If I have feedback, I will also provide it during this time.

-I will also bring some standard questions for us talk through:

-* "Anything else on your mind?" - Just in case you forgot something!
-* "What can I do support you?" - Am I blocking you on anything?
-Do you have any additional requests?
-* "Any advice for me?" - This is me opening the conversation to receive feedback from you - please provide it if you have it!
+I will also make sure to ask each time we meet if you have any advice or feedback for me.
+I can only improve as a manager by  receiving feedback from you - please provide it if you have it!

 ## Feedback
 I am a strong believer of [Radical Candor](https://www.youtube.com/watch?v=MIh_992Nfes); I want to ensure that you are receiving honest and actionable feedback on a consistent basis.
 There should never be a scenario where a performance review, or in the worst case scenario, a Performance Improvement Plan, is the first time that you hear negative comments or feedback.
 I will provide you with feedback and guidance to the best of my ability, and will do my best to ensure that you understand the feedback that I provide to you.
 I will always ensure that feedback is given in a private setting.